Auri-Fex/Halcova/halcova/stories/05_the_woven_story_v3.md

 ---

 The archives were in the Nexus's lower levels—stone chambers carved from living rock, older than any record they contained.
 The air was different here.
 Colder.
-It smelled like paper and dust and very old ink.
+It carried the weight of centuries.

 She wasn't looking for sealed archives—those required authorization from Vàrcalnòc.
 Instead, she searched ordinary records.
 Theoretical texts.
 Historical analyses.